Skip to content

 Two days apart.
 Same room.
 Same slab.
 Drag the bar.

-This is what a single epoxy pour does to bare concrete.
-No primer, no paint, no skim.
-The same floor that drinks oil today reflects the lights overhead in seventy-two hours.
+This is what a proper resin floor does to bare concrete.
+Diamond-ground, primed, then two coats of pigmented epoxy.
+The same slab that stains today reflects the lights overhead in seventy-two hours.

 SpecDouble garage · 60 m²

-Want this in your garage, workshop or showroom?
+Want this in your garage, kitchen or living space?

 Customers